 Rattlers and other venomous snakes are common in the Southwest and can be a life-threatening danger to dogs of all sizes.

-Venomous snakes are common in East Valley parks and trails where pet owners enjoy taking hikes and walks with their pets.
-And with an increasing number of homes being built in areas that were previously wild areas, dangerous encounters with wildlife have become far more frequent.
+Venomous snakes are common in Riverside and San Bernardino county parks and trails, where pet owners enjoy taking hikes and walks with their pets.
+And with an increasing number of homes being built in locations that were previously wild areas, dangerous encounters with wildlife have become far more frequent.

 Approximately 300,000 pets are bitten by venomous snakes each year in the United States.
-But with just a few preventive steps, you can reduce the chances your dog will die from a rattlesnake bite!
+With just a few preventive steps, you can reduce the chances your dog will get bitten by a rattler or die from a bite!

-Venomous snakes common to the Phoenix and East Valley areas include:
+Rattlesnakes common to the high desert areas include:

 This is a readily available and very affordable resource for preventing death from a rattlesnake bite, made by Red Rock Biologics.